rpidanny/llm-prompt-templates/apps/chrome-extension/README.md

 1. **Using the hotkey**: Press `Alt/Option + Shift + P` to open the prompt templates menu.
 You can then select the desired prompt template from the list and insert it into the LLM input field.

-2. **Using the command**: Type `/templates` in the LLM input field to open the prompt templates menu.
+2. **Using the command**: Type `/templates` or `/lpt` *(llm prompt templates)* in the LLM input field to open the prompt templates menu.
 You can then select the desired prompt template from the list and insert it into the LLM input field.

 ## Contributing